 Proposed Rule 701(j)(5), entitled "Forced Opening," provides for the situation where, as a last resort, in order to open an options series when the processes described above have not resulted in an opening of the options series.
-Under a Forced Opening, the system will open the series executing as many contracts as possible by routing to away markets at prices better than the Exchange Opening Price for their disseminated size, trading available contracts on the Exchange at the Exchange Opening Price bounded by OQR (without trading through the limit price(s) of interest within OQR which is unable to be fully executed at the Opening Price).
+Under a Forced Opening, the system will open the series executing as many contracts as possible by routing to away markets at prices better than the Exchange Opening Price for their disseminated size. trading available contracts on the Exchange at the Exchange Opening Price bounded by OOR (without trading through the limit price(s) of interest within OOR which is unable to be fully executed at the Opening Price).
 The system will also route contracts to away markets at prices equal to the Exchange Opening Price at their disseminated size.
 In this situation, the system will price any contracts routed to away markets at the better of the Exchange Opening Price or the order's limit price.
 Any unexecuted contracts from the imbalance not traded or routed will be cancelled back to the entering participant if they remain unexecuted and priced through the Opening Price.
-The Exchange believes that this process is consistent with the Act because after attempting to open by soliciting interest on ISE Gemini and considering other away market interest and considering interest responding to Imbalance Messages, the Exchange could not otherwise locate a fair and reasonable price with which to open options series.
+The Exchange believes that this process is consistent with the Act because after attempting to open by soliciting interest on ISE and considering other away market interest and considering interest responding to Imbalance Messages, the Exchange could not otherwise locate a fair and reasonable price with which to open options series.

-The Exchange's proposal to memorialize the manner in which proposed rule will cancel and prioritize interest provides certainty to market participants as to the priority scheme during the Opening Process.52 The Exchange's proposal to execute Market
+The Exchange's proposal to memorialize the manner in which proposed rule will cancel and prioritize interest provides certainty to market participants as to the priority scheme during the Opening Process.
+The Exchange's proposal to execute Market Orders first and then Limit Orders is consistent with the Act because these orders have no specified price and Limit Orders will be executed thereafter in accordance with the prices specified due to the nature of these order types.
+This is consistent with the manner in which these orders execute after the opening today.

-See proposed Rule 701(i)(6)(i) and (k).
+See proposed Rule 701(j)(6)(i) and (k).